PISAresearch/pisa/12-watchtower-API.md

 ## WatchTower services

 ### Basic Service
 The customer can hire the WatchTower to watch for breaches on the blockchain and relay a justice transaction on their behalf.
-The customer receives an acknowledgement when the WatchTower has accepted the job, but the hiring protocol does guarantee the transaction inclusion.
+The customer receives an acknowledgement when the WatchTower has accepted the job, but the hiring protocol does not guarantee the transaction inclusion.

 ### Quality of Service
 Quality of Service (`qos`) builds on top of the basic service provided by a tower and it's optionally provided.
 Different kinds of QoS can be offered by the tower.